ilia92/homes_mining/home_univ/pho/Readme.txt

    worker).

 -pass <password>
-   Ethash password (most pools don’t require it, use "x" as password if unsure)
+   Ethash password (most pools don't require it, use "x" as password if unsure)

 -worker <name>